noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_first_steps.md

 * Keystore / JSON File
 * Select your file, enter your password

-## Link To Trusted Platform
+## Link To Trusted Cloud

-1) Create an account on the trusted platform.
+1) Create an account on the Trusted Cloud.
 2) Create an identify for the application you want to control with the wallet daemon.
 3) Copy the linking code from the identity `<CODE>`.
 4) Run `node src/main.js link <CODE>`